-Most of us know about Grand Canyon of America which is a national park located in Arizona state.
+Most of us already know about the Grand Canyon of America which is a national park located in Arizona state.
 The grand canyon is a steep-sided canyon carved by Colorado River.
-The grand canyon is about 446 km long and wide up to 29 km.
+With a length of 446 km and width up to 29 km, the canyon is so grand that it completely mesmerize the viewers.
 The grand canyon is said to have formed about 5-6 million years ago.
 Do you want to visit Grand canyon but does not enough time and money?
 Yes, you have come to the right place.
 Have you heard about the Grand Canyon of India?

 Did you know India has its own Grand Canyon which has been completely forgotten?
 It may not be as majestic as Grand Canyon, Arizona but it provides a very spectacular view of the gorge.
 The hidden grand canyon is located in Gandikota village which is 15 km from Jammalamadugu in Andhra Pradesh.